 In recent years, the demand for virtual assistants has seen a dramatic increase, as more people are working remotely.

 With traditional office roles now being performed away from fixed locations, the need for Virtual Assistants has risen.
 Half of the UK workforce will want to work remotely by 2020.

 Virtual Assistants are required to perform day-to-day tasks such as general admin, email, scheduling, and event management.

 The growth in demand for many businesses to maintain a strong social media presence has resulted in new duties outside of traditional administrative assistant roles.

-The likes of blogs, eCommerce stores and influencers have also seen a demand for a new breed of Virtual Assistant.
+The likes of blogs, eCommerce stores, and influencers have also seen a demand for a new breed of Virtual Assistants.

 What is a Pinterest Virtual Assistant?

 If you are already a fan of Pinterest then you will be fully aware of the experience it offers users.
 It is a search and discovery platform that allows you to plan and collect ideas.

 Pinterest is the third-largest social network in the US (although it’s not really a social network) and the majority of Pinterest users earn more than $75,000 USD a year.